dqops/dqo/docs/dqo-concepts/yaml-files/yaml-files.md

 ## Editing the YAML files

 YAMl configuration files are located in the `./sources` folder.
-The complete DQO YAML schema can e found [here](https://cloud.dqops.com/dqo-yaml-schema/TableYaml-schema.json).
+The complete DQOps YAML schema can e found [here](https://cloud.dqops.com/dqo-yaml-schema/TableYaml-schema.json).

-The YAML files in DQO support code completion in code editors such as Visual Studio Code.
+The YAML files in DQOps support code completion in code editors such as Visual Studio Code.
 Remember to install the YAML extension by RedHat and Better Jinja by Samuel Colvin.

 ![YAML extension](https://dqops.com/docs/images/working-with-dqo/run-data-quality-checks/yaml-extension.png)